sigmaSd/escape/README.md

 The command output will be both printed to the pc and the browser

-Needless say this is not safe xD
+Needless to say this is not safe xD

 ## Changelog